 Department of State employees should enroll via HR/CDA (Foreign Service) or their HR Training Officer (Civil Service) in conjunction with a completed retirement application.
 Non-Department applicants must submit a DS-755 or an SF-182 to the FSI Office of the Registrar.
-Registration deadline is three weeks before the beginning of the program.
+Registration deadline is one week before the beginning of the program.

 State Tuition Rate: No charge

-Non-State Tuition Rate for Foreign Service Employees: Contact the Office of the Registrar at FSI
+Non-State Tuition Rate for Civil and Foreign Service Employees: Contact the Office of the Registrar at FSI